 Brief: The F-15 Eagle has been the world's dominant, supersonic, allweather, day/night air-superiority fighter for more than 40 years.
 The F-15A first flew on July 27, 1972, and F-15A/Bs were delivered between 1974 and 1979, attaining IOC in September 1975.
 F-15C/Ds began replacing F-15A/ Bs in 1979, offering superior maneuverability, acceleration, range, weapons, and avionics.
 The C/D incorporates internal EW countermeasures and an added 2,000 lb of internal fuel (with provision for CFTs).
 The aircraft accounted for 34 of 37 USAF air-to-air kills during its combat debut in Desert Storm.
-The final 43 production aircraft received the F-15E's APG-70 radar, and the subsequent Multistage Improvement Program enhanced its tactical capabilities.
-USAF received the first APG-63(V)3 AESA-modified F-15 in 2010, but comprehensive modernization, including Eagle Passive/ Active Warning Survivability System (EPAWSS), was curtailed with the FY20 decision to replace the fleet with up to 144 new-build F-15EXs.
-The fleet averages 8,400 flying hours and suffers performance-limiting structural problems requiring wing/forward fuselage SLEP of 128 airframes through FY24.
-DOD European Deterrence Initiative funds continue to retain F-15C/Ds at Lakenheath to augment allied air superiority due to tensions with Russia.
+The final 43 production aircraft received the F-15E's APG-70 radar, and the subsequent Multi-Stage Improvement Program (MSIP) enhanced its tactical capabilities.
+USAF received the first APG-63(V)3 AESA-modified F-15 in 2010, but comprehensive modernization, including Eagle Passive/Active Warning Survivability System (EPAWSS) was cut after the decision to replace the fleet with up to 144 new-build F-15EXs.
+USAF also reduced the number of aircraft slated for MIDS/ JTRS upgrades to add higher capacity, jam-resistant Link 16 and UHF satcom to 101, and sharply trimmed SLEP efforts.
+Though two-thirds of the F-15C/D fleet have exceeded their design lives and suffer performance-limiting structural issues, USAF determined SLEP is not cost-effective and reduced mods to only 63 airframes through FY22.
+DOD European Deterrence Initiative funds continue to retain F-15C/Ds at Lakenheath, buttressing NATO's enhanced air defense posture against increased threats from Russia.
+USAF requested to divest 48 aircraft in FY22 ahead of fleetwide recapitalization by the F-15EX.
+An F-15C successfully fired an AIM-120 using IRST guidance for the first-time during tests with the Legion targeting pod at Eglin on Aug.
+5, 2021.